Analcime

 Analcime (/əˈnælsiːm, -saɪm/; from Ancient Greek ἀνάλκιμος 'not strong') or analcite is a white, gray, or colorless tectosilicate mineral.
 Analcime consists of hydrated sodium aluminium silicate in cubic crystalline form.
-Its chemical formula is NaAlSi2O6·H2O.
+Its chemical formula is NaAlSi2O6 · H2O.
 Minor amounts of potassium and calcium substitute for sodium.
 A silver-bearing synthetic variety also exists (Ag-analcite).

 Analcime is usually classified as a zeolite mineral, but structurally and chemically it is more similar to the feldspathoids.
-Analcime isn't classified as an isometric crystal, as although the crystal structure appears to be isometric, it is usually off only by a fraction of an angle.
+Analcime is not classified as an isometric crystal, as although the crystal structure appears to be isometric, it is usually off only by a fraction of an angle.
 However, there are truly isometric samples of the mineral, which makes its classification even more difficult.
 Due to the differences between the samples being too slight, there's no merit from having multiple species names, so as a result analcime is a common example for minerals occurring in multiple crystal systems and space groups.

 It was first described by French geologist Déodat de Dolomieu, who called it zéolithe dure, meaning hard zeolite.
 It was found in lava in Cyclops, Italy.
 The mineral is IMA approved, and had been grandfathered, meaning the name analcime is believed to refer to a valid species til this day.